Extra Magic Hours at Disney World

 Thinking Point #3 – How late is too late?

 Epcot closes at 9:00PM almost without exception.
 The closing time at Magic Kingdom and Disney’s Hollywood Studios varies a lot – from 7:00PM to Midnight, depending on the season.
-Disney's Animal Kingdom almost never has evening Extra Magic Hours but that might change when they open the new Avatar/Pandora area.
+Disney's Animal Kingdom's hours are quite late following the opening of the the new Pandora - World of Avatar area and it looks like normal closing time will be around 9:00pm once they settle into a regular schedule.
 The theme parks are at their least crowded the first two hours that they’re open so I really want you to make park opening a priority.
 If you’re headed to the parks by 8:15AM, will you or your kids really be able to enjoy being up until 10:00PM or later?
 If you do stay out that late, will it mean getting to the park late tomorrow and missing out on the short lines then?
 My kids treat Disney World like Marine Boot Camp – they go hard from first thing in the morning until the Disney cast members are pushing us out of the park at the end of the day but not everyone takes this “you can sleep when you’re dead” approach to vacation.
 When will the fun stop being fun for your family?

 Thinking Point #4 – When two hours is really just one hour